 Each window and door is spray finished with Teknos 3 Coat Paint Finish System.
 After being sprayed with each coat, each item is left to dry in the drying room where infrared heaters assist with the drying and bonding process.
 Between each coat our painters use filler and fine sand paper to ensure the best possible adhesion and a super smooth finish.

 Teknos is our choice of paint because it is a long lasting microporous paint, which allows the timber breathe, and we are able to match any Farrow and Ball or RAL colour.

 Now the painted window or door is ready to be glazed and to have the hardware fitted.
-For our heritage windows, we use individual double glazed units with solid glazing bars – which means as you can see on the right, a single sash could have several individual glazed units fitted within it.
+For our heritage windows, we use individual double glazed units with solid glazing bars – which means as you can see below, a single sash could have several individual glazed units fitted within it.
 Each unit of double glazing needs to be fixed in place with silicon, to ensure the window is watertight.
 Once the units are in place, our glazers then apply a line of putty or a timber bead to fix the glass in place.